OpenEvalProject/evals/manuscripts/elife-09183/v1/manuscript.md

 ## Abstract

-10.7554/eLife.09183.001 Clustering of receptors associated with immunoreceptor tyrosine-based activation motifs (ITAMs) initiates the macrophage antimicrobial response.
+Clustering of receptors associated with immunoreceptor tyrosine-based activation motifs (ITAMs) initiates the macrophage antimicrobial response.
 ITAM receptors engage Src-family tyrosine kinases (SFKs) to initiate phagocytosis and macrophage activation.
 Macrophages also encounter nonpathogenic molecules that cluster receptors weakly and must tune their sensitivity to avoid inappropriate responses.
 To investigate this response threshold, we compared signaling in the presence and absence of receptor clustering using a small-molecule inhibitor of Csk, which increased SFK activation and produced robust membrane-proximal signaling.
 Surprisingly, receptor-independent SFK activation led to a downstream signaling blockade associated with rapid degradation of the SFK LynA.
 Inflammatory priming of macrophages upregulated LynA and promoted receptor-independent signaling.
 In contrast, clustering the hemi-ITAM receptor Dectin-1 induced signaling that did not require LynA or inflammatory priming.
 Together, the basal-state signaling checkpoint regulated by LynA expression and degradation and the signaling reorganization initiated by receptor clustering allow cells to discriminate optimally between pathogens and nonpathogens.
-DOI: http://dx.doi.org/10.7554/eLife.09183.001

 ## Introduction